 To honor the contributions that ranch horses have made to the heritage of the American Quarter Horse, the American Quarter Horse Association and Zoetis present to you the Best Remuda Award.
 The award began in 1992 and has since recognized several outstanding ranches for their efforts in raising American Quarter Horses, an important tool of their trade.

 Any ranch that has five or more American Quarter Horse mares used to produce horses for ranch work and is a member of AQHA is eligible for this award.
 We encourage you to nominate your ranch or a ranch you feel would be deserving of the Best Remuda Award.

 To apply for the Best Remuda Award, please request an application.

 Cattle and cowboys have been on this ranch for 136 years, ever since 1877, when Henry H. Campbell established a ranch about 80 miles northeast of what would be come Lubbock, Texas.

 2012 Singleton Ranches - Lamy, New Mexico

-When Henry Singleton bought the 81,000 acre San Cristobsl Ranch, south of Santa Fe, New Mexico, in the mid-1980s, people familiar with Henry had no wonder what was going on.
-That purchase did not fit the pattern of business that Henry had been buying.
+When Henry Singleton bought the 81,000-acre San Cristobal Ranch, south of Santa Fe, New Mexico, in the mid-1980s, people familiar with Henry had to wonder what was going on.
+That purchase did not fit the pattern of businesses that Henry had been buying.

 2011 Tongue River Ranch - Dumont, Texas